CSbyGB/pentips/mobile-app/android.md

 ### How to bypass certificate pining

 - [Here](https://httptoolkit.com/blog/frida-certificate-pinning/) is an article by Tim Perry on httptoolkit on how to bypass cert pinning with frida.
+- If none of the universal script work, you might want to consider using apktool to decompile, modify the smali code and recompile it (see how to do so above).

 #### Frida setup